-the registrar and transfer agency agreement made between the Transfer Agent and the Fund pursuant to which the Transfer Agent provides the Fund with registrar, transfer and distribution agency services in respect of the Units.
+the registrar and transfer agency agreement made between the Transfer Agent and the Fund pursuant to which the Transfer Agent provides the the Units.

+Fund with registrar, transfer and distribution agency services in respect of of The McGraw-Hill Companies, Inc.